CharlesIrvineKC/mozart/README.md

+# Business Process Management Introduction

+The next several sections provide an introduction to to ***Business Process Management***.
+If you already have a good grasp of this subject, you may want to skip ahead to the section entitled **Mozart**.

-# What is a Business Process?
+## What is a Business Process?

 Companies large and small have business processes that they regularly execute.
 Let's just call them "processes" for brevity's sake.
 Insurance companies have processes to process a claim.
 Banks have processes to approve loans.
 The government have processes to award contracts.